Bundle Blocklet

 Bundling Process Overview#

 The bundling process involves several key steps to ensure a complete and valid package is created.
+The following diagram illustrates the interaction between the developer, the Blocklet CLI, and the project files to produce the final bundle output.

 Bundling Modes#